stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

     .build();
 ```

-The rotation matrix is initialised to the three camera axes:
+The rotation component of the matrix is initialised to the three camera axes:

 ```java
 Matrix rot = new Matrix.Builder()